b45ch1/algopy/documentation/sphinx/index.rst

     evaluated symbolic gradient =  [ 135.42768462   41.08553692   15.        ]
     difference = [ 0.
 0. 0.]

-We skip here an explanation of what exactly ALGOPY is doing internally here, and just note that the derivative computed with ALGOPY is up to machine precision the same as the symbolically computed gradient.
+The derivative computed with ALGOPY is up to machine precision the same as the symbolically computed gradient.